D&D: Five Ways to Survive in Nature Without Really Trying

 Speak With Animals

 Are you lost in the woods?
 Looking for someone?
 Well with this spell, you can solve that.
 Speak with animals lets you talk to the animals nearby.
 But it does more than that.
 You can also convince them to perform small favors.
 Meaning, you can learn about your surroundings without having to risk it.
-Just ask that chipmunk what it’s seen, what nearby monsters are around, and you’re set.
+Just ask that chipmunk what it’s seen, and what nearby monsters are around, and you’re set.

 Create or Destroy Water